Code-Institute-Submissions/Pepper-and-Puddles/README.md

 - Created Admin by usering createsuperuser command line, verified by signing in following url admin path on open server"

-- Form will not create onject for booking.
+- Form will not create object for booking.
+Solution: Changed action in form to call on view function, imported redirect to views